EEWilton/wf-NanoTerm/README.md

 # wf-NanoTerm

 NanoTerm is a NextFlow workflow inspired by the tool PhageTerm (Garneau et al, 2017, Scientific Reports).
 It is designed to identify the termini of a phage genome based on long-read sequencing results (i.e. Oxford Nanopore).

 This workflow uses a set of bioinformatics tools that are all included in the docker image 'wiltone/nanoterm:1.0'.

 Alignment of the sequence reads to the reference is done with minimap2.
+The samtools package is used to determine total read depth.
+The calculations, logical deductions, and final report generation were all done in R.

 Required parameters:
 1. --fastq <folder containing processed sequence reads as fastq files>